Images of Pediculosis Capitis (Head Lice)

 Who's at risk?

-Head lice is seen in all populations and ages, although it is less common in blacks and in the male sex.
+Head lice is seen in all populations and ages, although it is less common in black individuals and in the male sex.
 It tends to be more common in the summer months in the United States and in warmer climates.
 Hair loss does not typically occur with head lice, but dry, itchy skin (dermatitis) may be present on the neck and ears.
 Lymph nodes may be larger in the back of the head or neck area, as the body's immune system is activated.

 Signs and Symptoms